Proposed legislation designed to deter foreign investors from investing in Australian homes will also impact Aussies currently working overseas.

 The only way to avoid the tax is to move back into the home prior to sale, or sell during the transitional period prior to 30 June 2019.
 The move will also impact on death so there will be Estate Planning consideration.

 For further information of a referral to an Expat Advisors Community expert, contact us here.

 New Zealand, like Australia, has grown their population through migration with the objective to adding to economic prosperity.
 In New Zealand’s case, this population growth has put increased pressure on infrastructure which has struggled to keep up.

 Continue reading Will the National government losing power in New Zealand impact the Investor Migration program?

 Australia is an attractive market for foreign investors, particularly when in comes to owning property including land.
 However, with escalating property prices in Sydney and Melbourne, the Australian and State Governments have made it more restrictive for foreign residents to purchase residential property in Australia.

-In this article by Ben Weeding, Buyside buyers agency, Ben outlines what investors can currently do when it comes to purchasing properties in Australia.
+In this article, Ben Weeding from Buyside buyers agency outlines what investors can currently do when it comes to purchasing properties in Australia.
 Continue reading Buying property in Australia – what overseas investors need to know

 In this television interview, David Chin of market intelligence firm BasisPoint shares his insights on the impact of recent clampdown on Chinese capital controls on the Australian property market.